3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 Clock Health
 ------------

-A properly functioning robot should have a consistent clocks across all its components.
+A properly functioning robot should have consistent clocks across all its components.
 The Clock Health module monitors the synchronization between `system clock <https://en.cppreference.com/w/cpp/chrono/system_clock>`_ of the computer the Supervisor is running on and an `NTP server <https://www.ntppool.org/>`_.
 Inconsistent clocks can lead to a variety of issues, including inaccurate, improper timeout and communication detection by the RAM's Fault Management system.

 This module publishes the following metrics: